kanalyzers/ad_optimization/README.md

 # Website
 https://kanalyzers.appspot.com/
+ *note: when uploading a CSV the CSV must have 24 columns

 # Background
 Determining whether advertisers will click on an ad on a mobile platform is a question that encapsulates increasing market value as mobile advertising revenue explodes.
 In FY 2017 mobile ad revenue grew to $49.9B (+36% YoY) in 2017.
 This increase in the mobile ad market means mobile is increasingly relevant to overall marketing ROI and more and more data is available to train machine learning models.